datascienceBocconi/datascienceBocconi.github.io/README.md

-# Data Science Courses
+# Data Science courses at Bocconi

-Datasets and images for academic purposes
+Website of the course: https://datascienceBocconi.github.io/